+- NOTE: The agent movement function is only applicable for the FgIAM agent which type is one of the following: FileLogMonitorAgent, UnixAgentPlus, WindowsEventLogMonitorAgent, MultiHostProcessMonitorAgent, PowerVMHMCAgent, UnixAgent, and WindowsAgent. - 1 On the navigation panel, under Dashboards, click Administration > Agents > Status.

+The Agent Status dashboard opens.

-- i NOTE: The agent movement function is only applicable for the FgIAM agent which type is one of the following: FileLogMonitorAgent, UnixAgentPlus, WindowsEventLogMonitorAgent, MultiHostProcessMonitorAgent, PowerVMHMCAgent, UnixAgent, and WindowsAgent. - On the navigation panel, under Dashboards, click Administration > Agents > Status.
-The Agent Status dashboard opens. - - Use the group selector to select the target FgIAM host from the Select Agent Manager drop-down list, and - NOTE: The target FgIAM host must have the same lockbox as the source FgIAM host.
-For more information, see Managing lockboxes on page 21.
+- 2 Select an agent that you want to move from the agents list, and click the move icon 2. - The Move selected agents to a different Agent Manager dialog box opens. - 3 Use the group selector to select the target FgIAM host from the Select Agent Manager drop-down list, and click Move. - NOTE: The target FgIAM host must have the same lockbox as the source FgIAM host.
+For more information, see Managing lockboxes on page 22.

-Several Operarting System (OS) and environment-specific issues, which include the following, may arise when moving an FgIAM agent.
+Several Operating System (OS) and environment-specific issues, which include the following, may arise when moving an FgIAM agent.